 - There will be a question paper with 50 questions and the students need to answer only 40 of these questions.

-- The exam will be 45 minutes long and will consist of objective multiple-choice questions.
+- The exam will be 45 minutes long and consist of objective multiple-choice questions.

 How to Prepare Political Science for CUET:

-Don't stress about preparing for the political science section of CUET any longer.
-Instead, check out our article for a comprehensive preparation plan that can help you study more efficiently and effectively.
-Say goodbye to anxiety and hello to confidence!
+Don't stress about preparing for the CUET 2025 Political Science section any longer.
+Instead, check out our article for a comprehensive preparation plan to help you study more efficiently and effectively.

 Knowledge of the Syllabus and the Exam Structure:

-To kick-start your preparation, read the syllabus thoroughly and familiarize yourself with the exam format.
+To kick-start your preparation, read the CUET 2025 Political Science syllabus thoroughly and familiarize yourself with the CUET 2025 exam format exam format.
 This way, you'll comprehend both the syllabus content and the significance of each subject.
 A grasp of the syllabus and exam structure goes a long way in bolstering your strategy execution.
 Armed with all the pertinent information, devising a prep schedule is smooth sailing.

 The Perfect Schedule: